sainathkamble/movieflix/README.md

 -It has a modal feature build with react model library to show other data about movie like overview, rating, release date etc.

--It's all done by TMDB(The Movie Data Base) API.
+-It's all done by TMDB(The Movie Data Base) API gor movies and movie posters.

 It was fun assignment to do thanks to UniAcco team looking forward to more future opportunities!